monoscope-tech/apitoolkit-landing/blog/anomalies-in-restful-apis/index.md

 API anomalies are bad for business; they cause downtime and latency degradation, which can not only affect the performance of your APIs, but also the reputation of your company.
 Tackling API anomalies is a mandatory activity for every API developer and tech company.
 We cannot tell when APIs will fail, and [Gartner](https://blogs.gartner.com/andrew-lerner/2014/07/16/the-cost-of-downtime/) posits that the average cost of IT downtime is $5,600 per minute, which extrapolates to well over $300,000 p/hour.

-![API Anomaly Dashboard on APIToolit](./api-anomalies.png) Image source: API anomaly dashboard on APIToolkit
+![API Anomaly Dashboard on APIToolit](./api-anomalies.png) Image source: API anomaly dashboard on monoscope

 Here are key strategies you can use to tackle API anomalies in RESTful APIs: